orchetect/swift-extensions/README.md

 ## License

 Licensed under the MIT license.
-See [LICENSE](https://github.com/orchetect/OTCore/blob/master/LICENSE) for details.
+See [LICENSE](https://github.com/orchetect/swift-extensions/blob/master/LICENSE) for details.

 ## Community & Support

 Please do not email maintainers for technical support.
 Several options are available for issues and questions:

-- Questions and feature ideas can be posted to [Discussions](https://github.com/orchetect/OTCore/discussions).
+- Questions and feature ideas can be posted to [Discussions](https://github.com/orchetect/swift-extensions/discussions).
-- If an issue is a verifiable bug with reproducible steps it may be posted in [Issues](https://github.com/orchetect/OTCore/issues).
+- If an issue is a verifiable bug with reproducible steps it may be posted in [Issues](https://github.com/orchetect/swift-extensions/issues).

 ## Contributions

 Contributions are welcome.
-Posting in [Discussions](https://github.com/orchetect/OTCore/discussions) first prior to new submitting PRs for features or modifications is encouraged.
+Posting in [Discussions](https://github.com/orchetect/swift-extensions/discussions) first prior to new submitting PRs for features or modifications is encouraged.

+## Legacy

+This repository was formerly known as OTCore.